Huo Liujun

 Huo Liujun (霍留军; born 13 August 1960) is a Chinese politician currently serving as party secretary of Xinjiang Uygur Autonomous Regional Public Security Department since March 2017.

 Biography

 Born on 13 August 1960, he assumed various posts in the Xinjiang Uygur Autonomous Regional Public Security Department, where he was promoted to deputy chief in August 2015 and party secretary, the top political position in the department, in March 2017.

 On 9 July 2020, the United States government imposed Global Magnitsky Human Rights Accountability Act sanctions and visa restrictions against him for his connection to similar human rights abuse against the ethnic minorities in Xinjiang.
+On 11 December 2024, Minister of Foreign Affairs of Canada Mélanie Joly announced Canada's sanctions against Huo and seven other government officials of Xinjiang and Tibet involved in serious human rights violations.

 In July 2010, he was promoted to the rank of major general (Shaojiang).